thenameisluk/Dream/readme.md

-While (at least i think) i like the idea of rust

-i really want a proper compiled OOP language
+I want to make a nice little language

-i don't like C++ header files and Javascripts

-sloopyness, i want something that feels good

-to write in that feels like home (C++) without

-all the draw backs with ability to still laverage

-C/C++ libraries
+for myself to enjoy coding again

-some mockups of the language can be found in ```HelloWorld.dm```
+some mockups of the language can be found in ```.dm``` files

 ### Roadmap